Product was successfully added to your shopping cart.

 4 inches (approximately) of ginger root, peeled and grated

 Place water in a large pot over high heat.
 Stir in grated ginger root and bring to a boil.
 Boil for 3 minutes.

 Remove from heat; stir in sugar until dissolved.
 Cool to room temperature.
-When sufficiently cool, around 80°F or less, stir in whey or kefir if using.
+When sufficiently cool, around 80°F or less, stir in whey or water kefir if using.

 Pour into airlock jars or plain mason jars with lids.
 If using plain mason jars release the pressure from the jar at least once a day by loosening the lid.

 Keep at room temperature for 2 to 6 days, until the ginger ale is fizzy.
 Strain out the pieces of ginger root at this time or leave them in if you like ginger pieces.
 Bottle in tightly capped beverage bottles and let sit at room temperature for 1 to 2 days before refrigerating.

 Note: Lacto-fermented ginger ale mixed with kombucha is a great thirst quencher.